peristron/testqurade/README.md

 ephemeral Streamlit Cloud, and its PyPI release is much older.
 The official REST surface needed here is small, and the thin client makes these safety-critical behaviours explicit:

-- use the API server returned by Questrade during token redemption;
+- use the API server returned by Brokerage during token redemption;
 - rotate the single-use refresh token in memory;
 - refresh an expired token for read requests;
 - never retry an order `POST` after a network timeout, because its outcome may be